thewoz/OGL/README.md

 ## 🧰 TODO

 - Implement thick line rendering
-- Add shadow support
 - Add lighting for objects like cuboids, spheres, ellipses
 - Add render-to-texture support
 - Add axis labels (X,Y,Z) and a background rectangle to `glReferenceAxes` for better visualization
 - Include an example with ImGui
+- Rewrite camera class
+- Improves key management

 ---

 ## 🐞 Known Issues

-- Resolve the issue with screenshot capturing on Linux
+- Multi-Sample Anti-Aliasing do not work on Linux
+- glReferenceAxes doesn't work well with all types of cameras

 ---